timescale

 To plant a seed to spark the unforeseen future.

-conceptual artist + independent (sub)urban artist-curator + empirical artistic field research + art-science-society + environmental storytelling + inventor of innovatory heritage = art as public space
+conceptual artist + independent (sub)urban artist-curator + empirical artistic field researcher + art-science-society + tutor + environmental storytelling + inventor of innovatory heritage = the shift from static/exclusive towards dynamic/inclusive heritage, the shift from material heritage to include also immaterial heritage.

-sea + time + matter + landscape + climate
+since 2006: sea + time + landscape + climate

 BIO, NL